baimohui/i18n-mage/README.md

 ### Checking Rules

+#### `i18n-mage.analysis.languageFileParser`

+Used to select the parsing method of language files.
+You can choose from three modes: strictly secure JSON5, relaxed but risky eval, and automatic degradation, based on your needs for security and leniency.

 #### `i18n-mage.analysis.onSave`

 When enabled, global term checking will be triggered every time a file is saved.
 A built-in debounce mechanism is included to prevent frequent triggering.